AdamSajewicz/AdamSajewicz.github.io/_pages/about.md

 Free Ronin with **5 years of professional experience in software testing**.
 Manual and automated, from huge enterprise-scale systems to microservices.

 Spent half of his professional carer in testing middleware / integration systems.
-Last period of his career as a QA was too much focused on manual testing, so looking for a change.

 **Now he is**
 * strengthening his Java, Selenium and REST Assured skills,